swannaiden/swannaiden.github.io/projects/project-2.md

 *One of the first ever film images I took.
 Some flowers about to bloom outside the Keck Center at Caltech.*

 <img class="ui image" src="{{ site.baseurl }}/images/film2.jpg">
+*View of the mountains from my apartment in Pasadena.*

 <img class="ui image" src="{{ site.baseurl }}/images/film3.jpg">
+*A portrait of me take by a friend.
+The colors turned out great in this photo.*

 <img class="ui image" src="{{ site.baseurl }}/images/film4.jpg">
+*One of the quirks of film in that the first and last images usually come out strange.
+Removed color for a better look for this photo.*

 <img class="ui image" src="{{ site.baseurl }}/images/film5.jpg">
+*Shot from the roof of Griffith Observatory in LA.*

 <img class="ui image" src="{{ site.baseurl }}/images/film6.jpg">
+*A dragonfly in northern Minnesota.*